 Morning breath is a form of bad breath, known medically as halitosis.
 Bad breath is most often caused by the action of certain mouth bacteria on food particles in the mouth, notes the Merck Manuals.
 As you sleep, food particles collect between your teeth, on the tongue and along the gum line.
 Your mouth bacteria break down those particles leaving foul-smelling chemicals in your mouth.

 - Food.
 In addition to leftover food in the mouth, certain types of food can cause smelly breath.
 Garlic, onions and spices enter the bloodstream once digested.
 Those chemicals are then carried to your lungs, so you are literally exhaling those stinky odours, especially if you eat foods late at night before going to sleep.

-- Dry mouth. dry mouth can contribute to bad morning breath.
-During the day, saliva helps rid the mouth of germs.
-But when you're asleep, the production of saliva decreases, so your mouth becomes a breeding ground for germs.
+- Dry mouth.
+Persistent bad breath can be attributed to dry mouth according to the Ontario Dental Association.
+During the day, saliva helps rid the mouth of bacteria.
+But when you're asleep, the production of saliva decreases, so your mouth becomes a breeding ground for bacteria.
 Also known as xerostomia, dry mouth decreases saliva production.
 Breathing through your mouth or snoring also increases dry mouth, contributing to the foul smell.

 - Tobacco.
 There's a reason smokers have lousy breath.
 Smokers are also more prone to gum disease because of it.

 - Medications.
-Certain medications result in dry mouth, which increases the proliferation of germs and thus worsens morning breath conditions.
+Certain medications result in dry mouth which increases bacteria, worsening morning breath conditions.